- LAST REVIEWED: 12 May 2017

 Scarpa, Silvia.
 Trafficking in Human Beings: Modern Slavery.
 Oxford: Oxford University Press, 2008.

-Embracing a legal approach to human trafficking, particular attention is given to the efforts of the Council of Europe and the European Union.
+Embracing a legal approach to human trafficking, the author gives particular attention to the efforts of the Council of Europe and the European Union.
 Scarpa also explores the definitional challenges and limitations of the various laws and international agreements.
-The book concludes with a call for more and better research around trafficking and its victims.
+The book concludes with a call for more and better research centered on trafficking and its victims.

 van Dyne, Petrus, and Jon Spencer, eds.
 Flesh and Money: Trafficking in Human Beings.
 Nijmegen, The Netherlands: Wolf Legal, 2011.